-CloudHub is an integration platform as a service (iPaaS).
-Through the Runtime Manager, it allows you to deploy sophisticated cross-cloud integration applications in the cloud, create new APIs on top of existing data sources, integrate on-premise applications with cloud services, and much more.
-This guide helps you learn the basics, and get started developing your first application.
+CloudHub is an integration platform as a service (iPaaS) where you can deploy sophisticated cross-cloud integration applications in the cloud, create new APIs on top of existing data sources, integrate on-premises applications with cloud services, and much more.

 Learn how you can deploy your applications to CloudHub:

-CloudHub is an elastic cloud, meaning it can scale on demand.
-You can start small and grow as your needs grow, all without changing your application or suffering any downtime.
-CloudHub provides you with a scalable architecture – one you can build integration applications on, publish REST APIs or Web Services, and much more.
+CloudHub is an elastic cloud, meaning it scales on demand.
+You can start small and scale up as your needs grow, without changing your applications or experiencing downtime.
+CloudHub provides a scalable architecture – one on which you can build integration applications, publish REST APIs, or Web services, and much more.

-Once your application is deployed to CloudHub’s multi-tenant runtime, access it like any other application deployed through the platform, by logging in to the Anypoint Platform, and then going to the Runtime Manager.
+Once your application is deployed to CloudHub’s multi-tenant runtime, access it like any other application deployed through the platform, by signing into Anypoint Platform, and then going to Runtime Manager.

-The CloudHub Virtual Private Cloud (VPC) offering allows you to construct a secure pipe to on-premise applications through an IPsec VPN tunnel, VPC Peering or Direct Connect.
+The CloudHub Anypoint Virtual Private Cloud (Anypoint VPC) enables you to construct a secure pipe to on-premises applications through an IPsec VPN tunnel, Anypoint VPC peering, or direct connection.

 Learn how you can manage an application that is currently running in CloudHub:

-Monitoring Applications for an overview on the different ways that the Runtime Manager allows you to monitor your running applications
+Through various tools, Runtime Manager enables you to triage problems, view logs, set up alerts, view dashboards, and more.
+See Monitoring Applications for an overview on the different ways that the Runtime Manager enables you to monitor your running applications.